GeographicCone/OmenHwCtl/README.md

 #### How to Send Data

 The script uses PowerShell's [CimCmdlets](https://learn.microsoft.com/en-us/powershell/module/cimcmdlets/) to access the WMI interface exposed by the HP BIOS.
 It is short and should be self-explanatory.
-Please just have a look at the source.
+Please just have a look at the source, there are extensive comments inline.

 The main function can be used to send any data to the BIOS: